Robotic Surgery by Dr. Iraniha

 The da Vinci System is a robotic surgical platform designed to enable complex procedures of all types to be performed .”
 To date, approximately 1.5 million procedures including general, urologic, gynecologic, thoracoscopic, and thoracoscopically-assisted cardiotomy procedures have been performed using the da Vinci Surgical System.

-Patients should talk to their doctors to decide if da Vinci Surgery is right for them.
+Patients should talk to their doctors to decide if a robotic surgery by da Vinci Surgical systems is right for them.
 Other surgical approaches are available.
-Only a doctor can determine whether da Vinci Surgery is appropriate for a particular patient’s situation.
+Only a doctor can determine whether da Vinci Surgery is appropriate for a particular patient's situation.

 Only surgeons who have developed adequate robotic skills to perform the tasks associated with each procedure and who have received specific training in the use of the da Vinci Surgical System should use the system.
-At NEWPORT LAPAROSCOPY, Dr. Iraniha performs single incision robotic cholecystectomy, robotic hernia repair and robotic colorectal surgery.
-He is one of the pioneer of the robotic inguinal hernia repair in this region.
+At NEWPORT LAPAROSCOPY, Dr. Iraniha Robotic Surgery Expert performs single incision robotic cholecystectomy, robotic hernia repair and robotic colorectal surgery.
+He is one of the pioneer of the robotic inguinal hernia repair in this Orange County, California.